 5. Produce Light for Large Groups

 During the wedding day, you may be faced with needing to shoot groups of people in dark spaces, such as family formals in a church, or the wedding guests in the reception venue.
 When this happens, there are a few ways to overcome this obstacle.
 Try placing two off-camera flashes in different corners of the room.
 This technique helps you get more power and light out of your flashes, helping you light the room (this can also provide for some great rim lighting if your couple is lined up properly in-front of one of the flashes!).
 Additionally, you can find a large light source in the room, such as the ceiling, and bounce the light off of it.
-This will help to create butterfly lighting, casting an even light on your subjects.
+This will help to create butterfly lighting, which casts an even light on your subjects.

-Tip: Another way to combat dark locations is to create a boom stick (place a flash and diffuser together on a monopod or light stand) and have your second shooter hold it in your desired location.
+Tip: Another way to combat dark locations is to create a boomstick (place a flash and diffuser together on a monopod or light stand) and have your second shooter hold it in your desired location.

 When you have the ability to create stunning light in any shooting situation, you will have the confidence to take your best photos.
-Sending your images off to wedding photography editing company can also help your images look their best.
+Sending your images off to a wedding photography editing company can also help your images look their best.

 During every shoot, there are various scenarios that require helper light to solve a lighting issue or to help you develop dramatic images.
 How can you control and create light with off camera flash in any location, regardless of the scenario?
 Our Off-Camera Flash Techniques for Wedding Photographer Guide, created in conjunction with SLR Lounge, walks through simple dramatic lighting photography setups, why they work, and how to use them to transform a location.
 Click the banner below to download it today!